Find Your Voice: Join 'York County Reads!'

 January & February 2021

 Our Second Annual York County Reads will be January and February 2021!
 This exciting program connects readers throughout York County as they read the same books at the same time.
 Our goal is to promote literacy and community engagement.
 This year, all ages can read about finding your voice through art.
 Read one or both of our featured books, and get inspired to be creative!
 Encourage others around you to sign up and read together, and tag us on social media with #yorkcountyreads2021.
 You can also meet the authors virtually for discussions and Q&As.
-Join our community for a one-of-a-kind community art project, a fun-filled "Word Week," and other special York County Reads events at each Library.
+Join our community for a one-of-a-kind community art project and other special York County Reads events at each Library.
 Please go to Beanstack to record your participation and find more activities.

 Jade believes she must get out of her neighborhood if she’s ever going to succeed.
 Her mother says she has to take every opportunity.
 She has.
 She accepted a scholarship to a mostly-white private school and even Saturday morning test prep opportunities.
 But some opportunities feel more demeaning than helpful.
 Like an invitation to join Women to Women, a mentorship program for “at-risk” girls.
 Except really, it’s for black girls.
 From “bad” neighborhoods.